somu-a/twitter_coronavirus/README.md

 Upload a link to you github repository on sakai.
 I will look at your code and visualization to determine your grade.

-Notice that we are not using CI to grade this assignment.
-That's because you can get slightly different numbers depending on some of the design choices you make in your code.
+Notice that we are not using CI to grade this assignment That's because you can get slightly different numbers depending on some of the design choices you make in your code.
 For example, should the term `corona` count tweets that contain `coronavirus` as well as tweets that contain just `corona`?
 These are relatively insignificant decisions.